jungikim/jungikim.github.io/_pages/projects.md

 I worked on a government-funded research and development project that developed a bi-directional communication system between signers and speakers.
 I led a team of linguists and engineers and successfully completed the 5-year long project, exploring end-to-end Tranformer and segment-classify-decoding approaches.
-The team developed a deep neural network-based sign recognition model that recognizes American Sign languages, both sign glosses and fingerspells, and translates them into English.
+The team developed a deep neural network-based sign recognition model that recognizes American Sign language, both sign glosses and fingerspells, and an ASL-English MT model that translates the recognized ASL glosses and fingerspells into English.
 The demo also translated Spoken English into sign glosses and fingerspells that were animated by an avatar.

 Here are the links to the research paper and related open source codes from the early stage of the project: